Story time! over the counter

 So how do we beat Akrasia?
 Just like Hugo, we need a plan… We need a new wardrobe.
 Here are three carefully chosen strategies used to beat procrastination and help you complete what you set out to do:

-1. Get a over the counter commitment device.
+1. Get a commitment device.

 Psychologists refer to what Hugo did with his clothes as a ‘commitment device’.
 This is a great a way to design your future actions and follow through with them.
 Commitment devices simply limit bad behaviours alternatives, in order to make good behaviours easier to opt in.